bluesnowman/fphp-saber/README.md

 ### Callables

-An `$operator` function is used to find the result of applying an operator to one or two operands.
+An `$operator` function is used to find the result of applying an operator to one or more operands.

 ````
 Core\Type function(Core\Type $c)